Aecidium

 Aecidium is a genus of rust fungi in the order Pucciniales.

-The widespread genus is estimated to contain about 600 species.
+The widespread genus was estimated to contain about 600 species in 2008.
+As of 27 August 2023, the GBIF lists up to 947 species, while Species Fungorum lists about 816 species (out of 1251 records).
+About 800 species are accepted by Wijayawardene et al. 2020.

 Existence and occurrences

 There have been 11737 occurrences of Aecidium.
 Though the genus can be found globally, it has been predominantly found in the USA and Europe.